 Project proposals with a volume of up to 50,000 euros will be evaluated in a university-internal review process.
 For project proposals with a volume between 50,000 and 75,000 euros, the assigned supervisors from the ERS Selection Group decide whether the review process will be conducted by internal or external expert reviewers.
 Projects with a volume above 75,000 euro will be evaluated by external reviewers.

 Reviewers will make use of a standardized questionnaire to evaluate the proposals.
-Selection criteria are originality, interdisciplinarity, subsidiarity (here: the project does not stand any chance of receiving funding from other sources), team structure, relevance to and impact on RWTH’s strategic plan, scientific approach, and research plan.
+Selection criteria are originality, interdisciplinarity, subsidiarity (here: the project does not stand any chance of receiving funding from other sources), team structure, relevance to and impact on RWTH’s strategic plan, scientific approach, research plan, and the plan for research data management, whereby any missing interdisciplinarity or subsidiary are automatic criteria for the proposal to be excluded from consideration.

 The ERS Management Team collects the anonymized reviews and creates an overview of all evaluations.
 If both supervisors of the selection committee have strong reservations about the quality of the proposal, an evaluation is not conducted upon agreement with the ERS Steering Committee.
 In this case both supervisors issue a short evaluation, in which the most significant critical points are summarized.
 The ERS Selection Group draws on these anonymous evaluations when deliberating on which projects are to be recommended for funding.